Learning Resources

 static_assert(std::is_assignable_v<cell_actor_2, cell_actor_1>);

-The only difference between cell_actor_1 and cell_actor_2 is the order of the message handlers.
-Hence, CAF considers these handle types equal and you can assign one to the other.
+the message handlers.
+Hence, CAF considers these handle types equal and you can

 If one handle type is a subset of another handle, then assignment only works in one direction: from the larger set to the smaller set.
 As an example, consider a simple math service.
 Workers have an interface that allows adding or subtracting two integers.
 The server interface has an additional handler that allows clients to request additional workers.